 - access to our award-winning careers advisory service.

-- A good honours degree (minimum 2:2) in any subject
+- a good honours degree (high 2:2) in any subject

-English language and study skills support are provided free of charge to members of this programme between September and December (2 hours per week).
+If required, English language and study skills support are provided free of charge to members of this programme between September and December.